-- 1. a mandatory \$220 fee;
+- 1 a mandatory \$220 fee;

-- 2. potentially an additional fine which is determined by the court;
+- 2 potentially an additional fine which is determined by the court;

-- 3. two days in jail;
+- 3 two days in jail;

-- 4. suspension of one's driver's license;
+- 4 suspension of one's driver's license;

-- 5. an alcohol/drug examination; and
+- 5 an alcohol/drug examination; and

-- 6. participation in an alcohol/drug treatment program at one's own expense.
+- participation in an alcohol/drug treatment program at one's own expense.
 ORS 813.020-813.030 and 813.400.

+- Also, the court may order that an ignition interlock device be attached to the offender's vehicle.

 If the person has been convicted of a DUII three or more times, it becomes classified as a Class C felony.
 ORS 813.010.
-Upon a person's third conviction for misdemeanor DUII, her driving privileges must be revoked.
+Upon a person's third conviction for misdemeanor DUII, his or her driving privileges must be revoked.
 The person may also have to pay fines or serve time in jail.
 Additionally, if a person has a prior conviction for DUII and a conviction for seriously injuring or killing another person while driving under the influence, that person faces severely increased penalties for another accident that seriously injures or kills another person.
 ORS 137.700, 137.707, 163.118 and 163,185.